micktwomey/2016-techie-christmas-quiz/all_questions.md

 ---

-# What is notable about the Mirai botnet attack on 21st October?
-## The scale and the large number of IoT devices used, mostly web cameras

----

 # Complete this line: "Never gonna give you up, "
 # " never gonna let you down"
 ![](rick.gif)

+---

+# What science fiction writer wrote the three laws of robotics?
+## Isaac Asimov

 ---